Tenure-Track Assistant Professor in Physics

 The Department of Physics at Harvard University seeks applications for a Preceptor in Physics.
-Working closely with faculty and staff in the Department of Physics, the preceptor will oversee all aspects of small-group instruction in both the laboratory and discussion section components of essential introductory Physics courses, targeted to a wide range of students and including applications in physical sciences, engineering, and life sciences.
+Working closely with faculty and staff in the Department of Physics, the preceptor will oversee all aspects of small-group instruction in the laboratory component of essential introductory and advanced physics courses, targeted to a wide range of students.

-Science preceptors supervise and train a team of teaching fellows, play a leading role in the laboratory support team, and collaborate with faculty to develop innovative course materials including problem sets, examinations, hands-on learning activities, and guided/independent student projects.
+Science preceptors supervise and train teaching fellows and play a leading role in the laboratory support team.
+They collaborate with faculty to develop innovative course materials including hands-on learning activities and independent student projects.

-Ideally, a candidate will be able to start on or soon after January 1, 2019, but the position will remain open until filled.
-The appointment is initially for a term of one year, with the possibility of reappointment up to a maximum of eight years total.
+The position, expected to start June 1, 2019, is for an initial appointment of one year, with the possibility of reappointment up to a maximum of eight years total.
 Reappointment is contingent upon performance, curricular need, position availability, and divisional dean approval.

-Basic Qualifications: Candidates are required to have teaching experience in physics or a closely allied field.
+Basic Qualifications: Candidates should have an advanced degree in physics or a closely allied field, or should be on track to complete the degree by the start of the appointment, and are required to have teaching experience in physics or a closely allied field.

-Special Instructions: Please submit a cover letter, CV, and teaching statement directly to the Harvard academic positions site at http://academicpositions.harvard.edu/postings/8589.
+To apply: Please submit a cover letter, CV, and teaching statement directly to the Harvard academic positions site at https://academicpositions.harvard.edu/postings/8665.
 Please ask three to five referees to submit their letter to your file at this site (three letters of recommendation are required, and the application is complete only when all three letters have been submitted).
-Review of applications will begin November 15, 2018, until the position is filled.
+Review of applications will begin February 1, 2019, and will remain open until filled.